prometheus-operator/prometheus-operator/Documentation/user-guides/exposing-prometheus-and-alertmanager.md

 Then it will be available under http://127.0.0.1:8001/api/v1/proxy/namespaces/default/services/alertmanager-main:web/.

-> Note the URL used there uses the host `127.0.0.1:8001`, which is how `kubectl proxy` exposes the Kubernetes API by default.
+> Note the URL for the Service uses the host `127.0.0.1:8001`, which is how `kubectl proxy` exposes the Kubernetes API by default.

 ## Ingress

-Exposing the Prometheus or Alertmanager web UI via an `Ingress` object is requires a running ingress controller.
-If you are unfamiliar with Ingress, have a look at the [documentation](https://kubernetes.io/docs/user-guide/ingress/).
+Exposing the Prometheus or Alertmanager web UI through an Ingress object requires a running Ingress controller.
+For more information, see the Kubernetes documentation on [Ingress][ingress-doc].

-This example was tested with the [nginx ingress controller](https://github.com/kubernetes/ingress/tree/master/controllers/nginx).
-For a quick-start for running the nginx ingress controller run:
+This example was tested with the [NGINX Ingress Controller][nginx-ingress].
+For a quick-start for running the NGINX Ingress Controller run:

 ```
 kubectl create -f https://raw.githubusercontent.com/kubernetes/ingress/master/examples/deployment/nginx/nginx-ingress-controller.yaml
 ```

-> It is highly recommended to compare the available ingress controllers for a production environment.
-The nginx ingress controller may or may not be what is suitable for your production environment.
-Also have a look at HA Proxy, Træfɪk, GCE, AWS, and more.
+> Be certain to evaluate available Ingress controllers for the specifics of your  production environment.
+The NGINX Ingress Controller may or may not be suitable.
+Consider other solutions, like HA Proxy, Træfɪk, GCE, or AWS.

-> WARNING: If you ingress is exposed to the internet, everyone can have full acesss on your resources.
-It's strongly recommend to enable an [external authentication](https://github.com/kubernetes/ingress/blob/858e3ff2354fb0f5066a88774b904b2427fb9433/examples/external-auth/nginx/README.md) or [whitelisting ip address](https://github.com/kubernetes/ingress/blob/7ca7652ab26e1a5775f3066f53f28d5ea5eb3bb7/controllers/nginx/configuration.md#whitelist-source-range)
+> WARNING: If your Ingress is exposed to the internet, everyone can have full access on your resources.
+It's strongly recommend to enable an [external authentication][external-auth] or [whitelisting IP address][whitelist-ip].

-An `Ingress` object also requires a `Service` to be setup as the requests are simply routed from the ingress endpoint to the internal `Service`.
+An Ingress object also requires a Service to be set up, as the requests are routed from the Ingress endpoint to the internal Service.

 ```yaml
 apiVersion: v1